 As the State Controller, John threatened withholding pay to the Legislature until they passed a budget that was real.
 A decision that may have been unpopular by his peers, John was responsible to the people who put him there, the voters.
 Understanding that voters expect their representatives to make the difficult decisions needed to resolve any budget shortfalls by the mandatory deadline, or be penalized.
 John simply enforced the will and trust of the people who put him there.

-In 2008, when California faced the most dire recession since the great depression, John went to work for us.
-As our economy was collapsing, John’s strong leadership and money management pulled us back from the brink of disaster his fiscal responsibility was instrumental in keeping the State’s credit rating from plunging into junk status, and saving taxpayers millions of dollars.
+In 2008, when California faced the direst recession since the great depression, John went to work for us.
+As our economy was collapsing, John’s strong leadership and money management pulled us back from the brink of disaster.
+His fiscal responsibility was instrumental in keeping the State’s credit rating from plunging into junk status and saving taxpayers millions of dollars.

 The Next Governor of California

 While California has recovered from the great recession, there are millions of Californians who are still economically dislocated and not within reach of the opportunities enjoyed by past generations of Californians.
 John knows there is more work to do to ensure more people have access to affordable housing, college affordability and a dignified retirement and as California’s next Governor, will continue to fight for the security of Californians for generations to come.

 John graduated from the University of South Florida with a degree in finance then attended Georgetown University for Law School.
 After graduating from Georgetown, he began his career as a tax law specialist with the Internal Revenue Service and later served as an attorney in the State Controller’s Office.
 When John is not traveling throughout California meeting the millions of constituents he works for, he enjoys spending time with his Godchildren.